-Respectfully,
+Respectfully, Ham Whitehell

-Nancy J. Mitchell, MSN, RN

-Director of Nursing

-Dean of Health Sciences
+Nancy J. Mitchell, EdD, MSN, RN Director of Nursing Dean of Health Science Assistant Professor of Nursing

-I, the undersigned, have received, read and fully understand the policies in the Student Handbook for Nursing, which was reviewed and updated May 2022.
+I, the undersigned, have received, read and fully understand the policies in the Student Handbook for Nursing, which was reviewed and updated May 2025.